lino-framework/book/docs/dev/actions.rst

 Overview
 ========

-An **action** in Lino is something a user can request to do.
-Actions are visible to the end-users as menu items, toolbar buttons or clickable chunks of text at arbitrary places.

-An **action request** is when a user "actually clicked on that button", i.e. requested to run a given action on a given set of database rows.

 Actions are always linked to an **actor**.
 Each actor has its list of actions.

 **Standard actions** are installed automatically on every table when Lino starts up.
 They are defined in :mod:`lino.core.actions`.

 Application developers can define new :doc:`custom_actions`, or also override standard actions with their own custom actions.